lolostt/es-theme-retrofix/README.md

 ====================================================
 This is a fork of https://github.com/20GotoTen/es-theme-retrofix.

-I modified it to my liking by changing the backgrounds to console images and adding a few extra systems.
+I modified it to my liking by changing *some* backgrounds to console images and adding a few extra systems.

 Licence
 -------